Here are some interesting malpractice statistics in Pennsylvania:

 - Speaking of Philadelphia, defendants won more cases than they lost.
-Twenty medical error cases went to trial in 2013.
+Twenty medical error cases went to trial.
 Plaintiffs won 9 of 20.
-In 2012, malpractice plaintiffs won 11 of 20.
+Last year, malpractice plaintiffs won 11 of 20.
 So over the last two years, winning a malpractice case in Philadelphia is statistically a coin toss.

 - There were 6 verdicts in excess of $1 million in the state of Pennsylvania.
 There were no verdicts over $5 million.

-- More than half of Pennsylvania’s jurisdictions (34 of 61) had no malpractice verdicts in 2013.
+- More than half of Pennsylvania’s jurisdictions (34 of 61) had no malpractice verdicts.

 - Plaintiffs did better in bench trials where the trial judge decides liability and damages, winning 60%.
 This is a small sample size (3 of 5) but it underscores that in many areas of Pennsylvania, the juries are tough on plaintiffs.

 - According to the National Practitioner Data Bank, which is a repository of medical malpractice claims data in the United States, Pennsylvania had the fourth-highest number of medical malpractice payouts in the country from 2012 to 2016.
 During that period, there were 9,627 medical malpractice payouts in Pennsylvania, with a total payout of $4.14 billion.
 The most common reason for medical malpractice claims in Pennsylvania was diagnostic errors.